victor-lubn/DapperArchitecture/README.md

-# Clean Architecture
+# Dapper Architecture

-A starting point for Clean Architecture with ASP.NET Core.
+A starting point for Dapper Architecture with ASP.NET Core.